 Gen Z in the Workforce Part II

-Part 2: A Mental Health Discovery If you work with them, you may have noticed that the newest generation entering today’s workforce has some unique characteristics.
+Part II: A Mental Health Discovery If you work with them, you may have noticed that the newest generation entering today’s workforce has some unique characteristics.
 In our last article about Gen Z in the Workforce, we discussed the business philosophies predominant among 22- to 26-year-olds, citing their application of cancel culture, preference for remote…

 Gen Z in the Workforce Part I

-Part 1: Understanding Gen Z Philosophies Last summer, I had the privilege to teach a career management course for the Class of 2023, called The Classroom.
+Part I: Understanding Gen Z Philosophies Last summer, I had the privilege to teach a career management course for the Class of 2023, called The Classroom.
 The Classroom is a six-week program to help our most recent grads from UCLA transition from the classroom to the workforce.
 The sessions addressed the benefits of: As any…

 Interview Strategies for Success